LogtalkDotOrg/logtalk3/adapters/NOTES.md

 Please report any problem found (with a solution if possible).

-SWI Prolog 6.0.0 and later versions
+SWI-Prolog 6.0.0 and later versions
 -----------------------------------

 	swi.pl